National Council for State Authorization Reciprocity Agreements (NC-SARA)

 Requirements to Becoming Licensed

 Following graduation from an accredited four-year naturopathic medicine program, NDs must pass the Naturopathic Physicians License Exam (NPLEX) board examinations to receive their medical license.
 This tests their understanding of biomedical and clinical sciences, as well as their diagnostic and therapeutic knowledge.
-After passing the NPLEX exams, applicants are then required to pass exams specific to the state or jurisdiction in which they seek to practice.
+After passing the NPLEX exams, applicants are then required to pass exams specific to the state or jurisdiction in which they seek to obtain a license and practice.

 Efforts to enact licensing laws are underway in several states.
 The best sources of current information about the legal status of naturopathic medicine in a particular area are the American Association of Naturopathic Physicians (818 18th St. NW, Suite 250, Washington, DC 20006 or www.naturopathic.org), state or provincial naturopathic associations, or individual naturopathic physicians in that area.

-Completion of the ND degree at National University of Natural Medicine or another recognized institution qualifies candidates to sit for a board licensing examination that every applicant must pass to be licensed.
+Completion of the ND degree at National University of Natural Medicine or another recognized institution qualifies candidates to sit for board licensing examinations that every applicant must pass to be licensed.
 Similarly, National University of Natural Medicine graduates are eligible to sit for examination in Canadian provinces that license naturopathic medicine.
 While each jurisdiction has its own examination requirements, an increasing number use the Naturopathic Physicians License Exam (NPLEX) as part or all of the required testing.

 Acupuncture with Chinese Herbal Medicine Specialization Licensure

 Graduates of the Doctor of Acupuncture with a Chinese Herbal Medicine Specialization (DAcCHM, previously DSOM), Master of Acupuncture with a Chinese Herbal Medicine Specialization (MAcCHM, previously MSOM), and MAc programs are eligible to apply for acupuncture licensure in the State of Oregon.
-MAcCHM graduates are eligible to take all exams administered by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM), which most states use as a basis for licensure.
+DAcCHM and MAcCHM graduates are eligible to take all exams administered by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM), which most states use as a basis for licensure.
 MAc graduates are eligible to take all NCCAOM exams except the Chinese Herbology Module Exam, which is required for licensure in some states.

 For additional information, contact: